jakemoves/cohort-osc-bridge/README.md

     - Create a new event.
 An event is like a production, or a project.
     - In that event, create a new occasion.
 An occasion is like a specific performance or rehearsal period.
     - Note the occasion's ID number
   - **"Offline"**: suitable for use in controlled environments like theatres, where your QLab computer and mobile devices are connected to a local network (wifi / WLAN) that may or may not be connected to the internet.
-You will need to run the [Cohort Server](https://github.com/jakemoves/cohort-server) app on the same computer where you're running this app.
+You will need to run the [cohort-server-offline app](https://cohort.rocks/binaries/cohort-server-offline-latest.zip) on the same computer where you're running this app.
 Offline mode offers the most control and lowest latency, but is more complicated to set up.

 - if you selected Online:
   - enter your username and password from the Cohort Admin website